sunshineo/wppatm/README.md

   - [Homebrew]

 ## Usage:
-  * Go to your Wordpress plugin folder, normally something like *wp-content/plugins*
+  * Go to your Wordpress content folder, normally something like */var/www/wordpress/wp-content*
   * Put the *install.sh* file in that folder.
 You can do something like
 ```sh
 $ curl -O https://raw.githubusercontent.com/sunshineo/wppatm/master/install.sh